 Along with immunizations, wellness visits, and treating sickness, Vitamin A and deworming are also administered here.
 In the rainy season Malaria is expected to spike again and in winter come the respiratory infections.
 Occasionally workers will do outreach too but distance makes that very hard to do in this area of Zambia.

-Here, in various areas of Zambia, many Moms and Dads will tell you their hopes for their children when you ask them about health care and vaccines.
+In various areas of Zambia, many Moms and Dads will easily volunteer to tell you their hopes for their children when you ask about health care and vaccines.
 Mercy and Kelvin are here today because Kelvin, 3, (pictured above) has an upset stomach.
 He tells his Mom that his stomach hurts often.
 Both Mercy and Kelfisea say lack of food is a huge issue for their families.